7 Ways Negative Family Communication Contributes to Mom Burnout & How to Fix It

 5. Taking on too much work

 Without communication, everything breaks down.
 Mom may try (for a while) to simply do it all herself.
-While yes, we Houstonians can handle more than most, this is a whole ‘nother level.
+While yes, we Houstonians may max out due to extra time spent in traffic, this is a whole ‘nother level.

 6. Lack of self-care